UB Names Associate Vice President for Government Relations

 Contact: University Relations

-Anita Harewood Thomas, Silver Spring, has joined the staff of the University of Baltimore as the associate vice president for government relations.
+Anita Harewood has joined the staff of the University of Baltimore as the associate vice president for government relations.

-Thomas also served as the director of government affairs for The College Fund/United Negro College Fund in Washington, D.C., and as counsel/chief legislative assistant for The Honorable Barbara A. Mikulski, U.S. Senator.
+Harewood also served as the director of government affairs for The College Fund/United Negro College Fund in Washington, D.C., and as counsel/chief legislative assistant for the Hon.
+Barbara A. Mikulski, U.S. Senator.
 She also held posts as a law clerk for the Office of Civil Motions, Superior Court of the District of Columbia, and as the assistant director of the Office of Student Affairs for the Georgetown University Law Center.